Realising you have a problem with alcohol is the first big step to getting help.

 - other people warn you about how much you're drinking

 - you think your drinking is causing you problems

-A good place to start is with your GP.
+A good place to start is with a GP.
 Try to be accurate and honest about how much you drink and any problems it may be causing you.